phyllobius/Bodaishinron/Bodaishinron.md

 has not yet observed the meditation of the Mantra Dharma would not gain these insights.
 Therefore one should cultivate the understanding of the Mantra Dharma.

-Hence, the Mahāvairocanābhisaṃbodhi-sūtra says, “Perfection originates from the mind.”14
+Hence, the Mahāvairocanābhisaṃbodhi-sūtra says:
+> “Perfection originates from the mind.”14
  The Vajraśekhara-sūtra says:
 > When Sarvārthasiddha Bodhisattva first sat in the vajra-seat and attained the supreme path, he was endowed with the state of the buddhas and realized its fruition.